denten-books/plain-text/main.md

 On an average day in 2008, at home, an average American read around 100,500 words a day.
 At 250 words per page, that is around 402 printed pages.
-Between the years of 1980 and 2008, the consumption of information in bytes--a measure that would obviously privilege storage-heavy content like sound and video--grew at a modest 5.4% per year.
+Between the years of 1980 and 2008, the consumption of information in bytes---a measure that would obviously privilege storage-heavy content like sound and video---grew at a modest 5.4% per year.
 Reading, in decline until the advent of the internet, has tripled in the same period.
 Reading in print accounted for 26% of verbal information consumed in 1960.
 That number fell to 9% in 2008, but the consumption of words digitally increased to 27% of total consumption, which means that reading has increased its share of the overall household attention span [@bohn_how_2009; @hilbert_info_2012; @hilbert_worlds_2011].
 The first decade of the 21st century saw a 20% increase in library visitation